-Expectations of/from a Taxpayer Prior to an Audit
+Expectations of/from the Taxpayer Prior to an Audit

 ZRA will normally request for an appointment with the taxpayer prior to commencement of an audit.
-The tax audit appointment letter will indicate the period, tax type(s), nature of audit, and the books and records that are expected to be checked.
+The tax audit appointment letter will indicate the date the audit will commence, the period(s) to be audited, tax type(s), nature of audit, and the books and records that are expected to be checked.
 Therefore, the taxpayer is expected to make available all requested books and records prior to the audit as well as during the audit.